top of page

 Please pay heed to these individuals!
 They've witnessed numerous outstanding players.

-send a text to 678-673-8241 to have them added to the list.
+send a text to 678-673-8241 to have them added.

-NOTE: Despite any claims made by new event operators, organizations, or services about the origins of exposure basketball in the Southeast, it's imperative to acknowledge that the individuals listed above have forged an indelible legacy.
+NOTE: Despite any claims made by new event operators, organizations, or services about the origins of girls' exposure basketball in the Southeast, it's imperative to acknowledge that the individuals listed above have forged an indelible legacy.
 When you come across them, they epitomize the spirit of EXPOSURE BASKETBALL!

 All-Time WNBA Scorers